Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * Caution message* in a modal when the size goes below 62rem / 992px as the game is playable on a laptop or desktop only

 > **Note:**<br>
-> *Realise that caution message does not need to be in modal so set it up in alert, which is better than using a modal
+> *Realise that caution message does not need to be in modal so set it up as an alert, which is better than using a modal

 ### Structure Plane <a name="structure-plane-heading"></a>
 The website consists of 2 pages and a modal